RADIUM AGE ART (1922)

 From The Charnel House

 Like other artworks by Klee, it blends biology and machinery, depicting a loosely sketched group of birds on a wire or branch connected to a hand-crank.
-Interpretations of the work vary widely: it has been perceived as a nightmarish lure for the viewer or a depiction of the helplessness of the artist, but also as a triumph of nature over mechanical pursuits.
-It has been seen as a visual representation of the mechanics of sound.
+Interpretations of the work vary widely: it has been perceived as perhaps a nightmarish lure for the viewer or a depiction of the helplessness of the artist, but also perhaps as a triumph of nature over mechanical pursuits.
+Klee taught at the Bauhaus but he was indifferent to its machine aesthetic.
+This work seems like a parody of their celebrations of industrial machinery.

 Originally displayed in Germany, the image was declared “degenerate art” by the Nazis in 1933.